planetretro/p3wifi-drive-n/readme.md

 ```

 and see the contents of the drive.
 Once that works, you can now copy / load files from drive N to whatever you want on the Spectrum.

+## Changing disk images

+Quit the server with CTRL+C, then re-run the machine code on the Spectrum (GOTO 30) to reset drive 'N:'.
+After that, restart the server with a different disk image and you should be good to go.

 ## Building the client